statropy/wpanusb_bc/README.rst

 Requirements
 ************

-- a Beagle Connect board connected via USB to a Linux host
+- a BeagleConnect Freedom board connected via USB to a Linux host
-- wpanusb Linux kernel driver (in the process of being open sourced)
+- wpanusb Linux kernel driver https://github.com/statropy/wpanusb
 - wpan-tools (available for all Linux distributions)

 Building
 ********

-Clone and update the submodule for the BeagleConnect board definition
+Clone and update the submodule for the BeagleConnect Freedom board definition

 .. code-block:: console